tinythings/logjet/doc/features.md

 - stays attached and forwards new log records live
 - posts raw stored OTLP protobuf payloads to `collector.url`
 - acknowledges records in `drain` mode only after successful collector export
-- reconnects after disconnect and resumes from the last in-process forwarded sequence
+- reconnects after disconnect and resumes from the last forwarded sequence
+- can persist that sequence in `upstream.state-file`

 This is the current path for: